 Dog owner in Evergreen Home Depot biting incident charged with misdemeanor

-Charges have been filed against the owner of a Great Dane dog believed to have bitten a woman inside a store.
+Charges have been filed against the owner of a Great Dane believed to have bitten a woman inside a Colorado store.

 The charge is called "dog biting under owner's control, off of the owner's premises."
-It's a misdemeanor but the more serious of the two possible charges and can carry a sentence of a few months in jail or a fine of several hundred dollars.
+It's a misdemeanor, but the more serious of the two possible charges the owner might have faced, and it can carry a sentence of a few months in jail or a fine of several hundred dollars.

 It happened at the Evergreen Home Depot at 1014 El Rancho Road on March 31.